 Whether you decide to install an under sink water filter or take more drastic steps, there are ways to improve the taste of your water.

+It could just be a small algae bloom (spring can be bad for this), creating a harmless taste in the water that lingers after processing.
+It’s common to get this taste in municipal water and then have the chlorine flavor over the next few days as they adjust their purification process.
 A nasty smell or taste like rotten eggs is another unpleasant possibility.
-It comes from hydrogen sulfide, and it is another side-effect of organic contamination like our last point.
+It comes from hydrogen sulfide, and it is another side-effect of organic contamination, like our last point.
 Considered harmless, it’s still a little undesirable.

 What Can You Do?